First-Year Seminar

 FYS 195 Literary Borders (4 Credits)

 This course examines the imaginative possibilities of the border in literary and visual texts.
 The class considers how writers portray cultural, national, temporal and linguistic frontiers; how literature embodies the experience of crossing or dwelling within borderlands; how texts reinforce or transgress the boundaries at which readers are positioned; and how writing itself can construct and bridge differences.
 Reading poems and stories of liminal figures, the class analyzes how the border challenges ideas about place, body, identity, language and text.
 In encounters with new expressive forms that disrupt the way literature is read, the class explores the edges of language.
 For a broader picture of the border in the imagination, the class also examines film, music, theatre and other arts.
-Enrollment limited to 16 first-years.
+Restrictions: First years only; students are limited to one first-year seminar.
+Enrollment limited to 16.
 (E) WI {L}

 Fall